ramlab-ipr-project/course-project-tutorial.github.io/docs/report.md

 Which covers topics like motivations/applications/limitaions/future work, a multi-aspects discussion on your work.
 5. References
 Tutorials you follow, papers/books you read, for other people to follow your work.

 ## Expected report pages:
 No hard requirement.
 You only need to conclude your team contributions, with enough information.  <br>
-Some people can use abstract words while describing a complex system.
-Or you can use more media info like images/videos links to make your report more intuitive for readers. <br>
-Basically if your report contains enough information, it should be about 6~12 pages(just biased estimation).
-More pages are acceptable.